AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

-In classical epidemiology, any $R_0 > 1$ guarantees a self-sustaining exponential outbreak.
-Assuming an ecosystem population of $N = 40{,}000$ active OpenClaw instances and a conservative interaction degree of $k = 5$ peers per cycle, we project the SI (Susceptible-Infected) logistic growth curves using the empirical multi-model ASR data (Figure~\ref{subfig:epidemiology_r0}).
+Any $R_0 > 1$ guarantees a self-sustaining exponential outbreak.
+Assuming an ecosystem population of $N = 40{,}000$ active OpenClaw instances and $k = 5$ peers per cycle, SIS logistic growth curves are projected using the empirical multi-model ASR data (Figure~\ref{subfig:epidemiology_r0}).

-The mathematical projection reveals a stark reality.
-For a highly compliant model like Minimax-M2.5 ($R_0 = 5 \times 0.84 = 4.20$), the chain reaction exhibits explosive exponential growth, saturating the ecosystem within roughly 5 interaction cycles.
-More importantly, even under the stringent execution-level safety filters of Kimi-K2.5, the reproduction number remains strictly greater than one ($R_0 = 5 \times 0.40 = 2.00$).
-While this robust filtering successfully flattens the initial curve and halves the transmission velocity, it merely delays the inevitable.
-Because the state transition into infection is absorbing, any $R_0 > 1$ mathematically ensures total ecosystem saturation over time.
-This epidemiological certainty demonstrates that runtime execution filters alone are insufficient; they must be paired with proactive configuration integrity verification (Defence Strategy D2) to fundamentally break the infection loop.

-\paragraph{Impact of network density and topology.} Beyond the model-specific ASR, the vulnerability of the agent ecosystem is profoundly governed by its underlying communication topology.
-We simulated the aggregate propagation dynamics ($\text{ASR} = 0.645$) across varying network densities, parameterised by the average degree of interaction $k \in \{1, 2, 5, 10, 20\}$ per cycle.
-As illustrated in Figure~\ref{subfig:epidemiology_k}, densely interconnected environments ($k \ge 10$) facilitate catastrophic, near-instantaneous saturation.

-Most notably, we examine the subcritical case of $k=1$, where the basic reproduction number falls below unity ($R_0 = 0.645 < 1$).
-In classical epidemiology with recovery (SIR), this would result in the eventual extinction of the pathogen.
-However, in the case of ClawWorm, which operates as an SI model with an absorbing infection state, any $ASR > 0$ ensures eventual ecosystem saturation regardless of $R_0$.
-In this constrained environment, the exponential growth is replaced by a protracted, near-linear infiltration, elongating the saturation timeline significantly (reaching $N$ after approximately 50 cycles).
-This highlights a critical defensive insight: while topological restrictions (e.g., rate-limiting inter-agent messaging or isolating agents into sub-networks) can drastically delay the outbreak, they cannot prevent systemic collapse so long as the underlying configuration trust model remains vulnerable and lacks an autonomous self-healing mechanism.